DivyamGoyal-github/Microstrip-High-Pass-Filter-ANSYS-HFSS-Simulation/README.md

 performance.

 ### Understanding S-Parameters
-Scattering parameters (S-parameters) quantify how RF energy is reflected and transmitted at network ports:
+Scattering parameters (S-parameters) are a set of complex frequency-dependent values that characterize how RF signals behave in a multi-port network.
+They represent how energy is reflected and transmitted across ports.

-- **S11**: Input reflection coefficient (return loss at Port 1)
-- **S22**: Output reflection coefficient (return loss at Port 2)
+- **S11 (Input Reflection Coefficient):** Measures how much power is reflected back into Port 1.
-- **S21**: Forward transmission (gain or insertion loss from Port 1 → Port 2)
+- **S21 (Forward Transmission Coefficient):** Indicates how much power is transmitted from Port 1 to Port 2.
-- **S12**: Reverse transmission (Port 2 → Port 1)
+- **S12 (Reverse Transmission Coefficient):** Power transmission from Port 2 to Port 1.

-In a well-matched high-pass filter, S21 and S12 overlap and rise above a threshold in the passband, while S11 and S22 remain low, indicating minimal reflections.
+- **S22 (Output Reflection Coefficient):** Reflects how much power is reflected back into Port 2.

 ### 1. Geometry Creation
 ![Structure](docs/geometry_screenshots/microstrip_stricture.png)